Christian All Set To Celebrate Christmas On Saturday - UrduPoint

 The festival of Christian community will be marked through different activities ranging from big official gatherings to cake cutting ceremonies at the level of small communities, illuminating houses and observing prayers in Churches.

-Special cake cutting ceremonies will be arranged at different ministries and departments to share the happiness of the festival with the Christian staff members.
+Special cake cutting ceremonies are being arranged at different ministries and departments to share the happiness of the festival with the Christian staff members and acknowledging their contributions.

 Special services will be held in Churches across the country and prayers would be offered for peace, progress and prosperity of Pakistan as well as for the safety of all humanity from the life threatening pandemic.